Christopher Codrington

-Codrington inherited one of the largest sugar plantations in Barbados.
-Under his will he established and endowed Codrington College, now part of the University of the West Indies with his estates in Barbados and Barbuda.
-His will also endowed the Codrington Library at All Souls College, Oxford with a gift of books and money.
-In November 2020, his name was removed from the library, as his wealth had been derived from slave labour.
+After dying in 1710, his will and testament established and endowed Codrington College with his estates in Barbados and Barbuda.
+Codrington's will also endowed the Codrington Library at All Souls College, Oxford with a gift of books and money.
+In November 2020, his name was removed from the library as a result of the George Floyd protests due to Codrington's ownership of slaves.